GoogleCloudPlatform/datashare-toolkit/examples/weather/README.md

 timestamp, the measurement's coordinates as a `GEOGRAPHY` type (manufactured by calling the [ST_GeogPoint](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geogpoint) function), and the mean temperature that comprises the observation.
-The destination table will also contain the `bqds_batch_id` column, that is added automatically by `BQDS`, so that you may associate the table data with its specific ingestion cycle.
+The destination table will also contain the `cds_batch_id` column, that is added automatically by `BQDS`, so that you may associate the table data with its specific ingestion cycle.